jakshi/references-devops/management.md

 ...
 ```

-### [ENG] TOTE
-For small tasks for juniour/middle

-* T1 — Test — желаемое состояние, к которому мы стремимся, какое оно?
-* О — Operation — какие действия мы должны делать, чтобы достигнуть результата?
-* T2 — Test2 — по каким признакам мы поймём, что продвинулись в сторону результата?
-* E — Exit — по каким критериям мы поймём, что результат окончательно достигнут?

-### [RUS] Правила управления задачами.
-диалог по задаче не прекращается, пока не

-* Следующие шаги должны быть описаны и конкретизированы.
-* У задачи должен быть назначен один ответственный.
-* Должна быть определена страховка от невыполнения.
-* Назначено время, место и способ следующей контрольной точки.

-## [ENG] How much guidance should you give to the team (as an engineering leader)?
+## How much guidance should you give to the team (as an engineering leader)?
 If you work with mature engineers:

 * out of 10 cases when you can provide guidance: